SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/examples/index.md

 ## Burst buffer

 All examples for the burst buffer are shown with Cori Haswell nodes.
-Options related to the burst buffer do not depend on Hawell or KNL node choice.
+Options related to the burst buffer do not depend on Haswell or KNL node choice.

 !!! note